This September 2025 trip is full! See the website for more:

 Some of our Hotels…

-Hotel Inspira-S, Tashkent
+Hotel StayInn, Tashkent

 A new hotel with a large indoor pool, gym and spa, conveniently located near the exciting Chorsu Bazaar.
-There’s a beautiful hamam for a relaxing scrub.
+There’s a beautiful hammam for a relaxing scrub.
 Rooms are comfortable with smooth linens, excellent beds, and contemporary bathrooms.
 The breakfast buffet is excellent.

 Green Yard Hotel, Karakol